krzysztofmech/tunetalk/README.md

 # tunetalk
-### Real-time application providing chat communication with the other users while listening to streamed music.
+### Real-time application providing chat communication with other users while listening to streamed music.
 This is an ongoing project and some features might change/be replaced in the future.
 <br/>
 The project is being created for learning purposes with the assumption of bringing real value for the users.